The following instruments of legislation are relevant to the successful functioning of the DoJ&CD:

 These scourges have also had a negative impact on the people of South Africa, and government therefore fully supports the UN’s promotion of the objectives relating to the continued and focused national and international prevention and combating of these crimes.

-South Africa has become a source, transit and destination country for trafficked and smuggled men, women and children.
+As a result of these factors, South Africa has become a source, transit and destination country for trafficked and smuggled men, women and children.
 South African girls are trafficked or smuggled for the purposes of commercial sexual exploitation and domestic servitude, while boys are trafficked or smuggled for use in street vending, food service and agriculture.

 The Prevention and Combating of Trafficking in Persons Act of 2013 deals comprehensively with human trafficking in all its various forms and in particular provides for the protection of and assistance to victims of trafficking.